Hotimpulse/eldritch-codejam/README.md

 Then progress by implementing various levels / additional Ancient cards.

 ## Who came up with this?
-This task was created by [Luffi2539](https://github.com/Luffi2539) as part of one of the RS-School courses.
+This task was created by [Luffi2539](https://github.com/Luffi2539) as a part of one of the RS-School courses.
 All credit goes to Luffi and the RS-School organization.